-Step 2: Complete and return your Vote By Mail Ballot
+Step 2: Complete your Vote By Mail Ballot

 - After receiving your application, the County Clerk will send you the Vote By Mail Ballot. - Follow the instructions on the ballot to vote.
-You must follow the directions on the ballot exactly or your vote may not be counted. - To have your ballot count as a vote, it must be postmarked on or before Election Day and received by the County Board of Elections within 2 days of the election.
+You must follow the directions on the ballot exactly or your vote may not be counted.